Doug (TV series): Writing and design

 The show's design was labor-intensive, intended to convey a certain logic to the show's universe.
-In the show's pitch bible, which Jinkins described as "huge," contain floor plans for each main character's homes, as well as maps of each street.
+In the show's pitch bible, which Jinkins described as "huge", contain floor plans for each main character's homes, as well as maps of each street.
 In addition, Jinkins and the series' developers paid particular attention to more hidden elements within the series, such as the founding fathers of the show's central town.
+In translating the show into animation, the characters' designs were solidified.
+"Jim Jinkins is an illustrator and not an animator, so his initial drawings were a little bit more of a wiggly line," said Yvette Kaplan.
+The designs were inspired by Jinkins' period working for R. O. Blechman at the Ink Tank, incorporating Blechman's nervous line quality.

 In writing the series, the production schedule was built around spending several weeks writing the series' scripts.
-Jinkins asked each writer to place a central theme at the top of each script — what issue Doug is dealing with, and what he learns.
+Jinkins asked each writer to place a central theme at the top of each script — a problem Doug deals with in life, and the lesson he learns from it.
 Jinkins often told staff that he wanted the show to remain relevant "in 30 years," aiming for a timeless effect.
 While developing the series, Jinkins wanted to change its name from Doug to The Funnies, but the network encouraged him to stick with the original name.
 There was a "cross-pollination" among the network's writing staff.
 This involved story editors being assigned to the show, among them Mitchell Kriegman of Clarissa Explains It All and Will McRobb of The Adventures of Pete & Pete.
 "There was definitely camaraderie and a quirkiness about who they were hiring," Jinkins later said.
 "Sometimes it didn't work quite so well, but working with McRobb was awesome!"

-In translating the show into animation, the characters' designs were solidified.
-"Jim Jinkins is an illustrator and not an animator, so his initial drawings were a little bit more of a wiggly line," said Yvette Kaplan.
-The designs were inspired by Jinkins' period working for R. O. Blechman at the Ink Tank, incorporating Blechman's nervous line quality.
+McRobb, who worked with Spümcø on The Ren & Stimpy Show at the same time, called working on both shows "schizophrenic" due to the contrast between the two studios' working environment; Jumbo Pictures was relatively peaceful and conformed to what little resistance Nickelodeon executives had while Spümcø had frequent feuds, if not necessarily aggressive conflicts with them.
+McRobb convinced a team at Spümcø, including John Kricfalusi and Vincent Waller to work on layouts for a single episode of Doug; they considered the experience to be "joyless", but Kricfalusi did not mind as it brought more funding to the studio.
+The episode, "Doug Is Quailman/Doug Out in Left Field", was apparently vandalized by the staff with hidden Ren and Stimpy cameos, which were not visible in the final cut.